 The results of the time evolution of this setup are presented in \fref{fig: AM3 DIP ssc iso}.
-Just as was the cases in \sref{subsec: AM3 sync} the two codes generate similar results.
+Just as was the case in \sref{subsec: AM3 sync} the two codes generate similar results.
 Both codes show a replenishing of the leptonic population at high momentum at late times due to pair-production from the high energy photon population, as evidenced by the appearance of a population of positrons.
 This replenished population forms the high energy tail of the leptonic populations which can also be observed to be cooling suggesting the rate of replenishment is lower than the rate of synchrotron and inverse-Compton cooling.

-Further, it may be noted that once cooled to a momentum of around $p\approx 10^2\,[m_ec]$, via radiation reaction, the electron cooling rate begins to increase in \texttt{Diplodocus.jl} compared to \texttt{AM\textsuperscript{3}}.
-This effect is demonstrated in \fref{fig: ssc timescale}, whereby the timescale of electron momentum loss begins to decrease with decreasing momenta, differing from the constant rate predicted from a radiation reaction force (see \fref{fig: rad react para perp timescale}).
-This is a feature results from large-angle scattering when the photon and electrons momenta are comparable.
-In this regime, the electrons energy may change by a significant fraction with every photon collision, decreasing the cooling timescale.
-By comparison in \texttt{AM\textsuperscript{3}} a small-angle scattering (continuos) approximation is made when computing the electron cooling rate, assuming electrons slowly lose energy via numerous interactions with lower energy photons, therefore not designed to model the large-angle scattering regime.
-Further, for performance optimisation \texttt{AM\textsuperscript{3}} does not (by default) include the photon population with momenta above $p=m_ec$ in the calculation of Compton cooling (see \citet{KlingerEtAl_2024a} Appendix~A.2.1), for the exact reason that large-angle scattering is not well modelled.
-By contrast, \texttt{Diplodocus.jl} makes no assumptions/constraints on the photon and electron population, therefore including both regimes and leading to the deviation between the two solutions.
+However, it may be noted that once cooled to a momentum of around $p\approx 10^2\,[m_ec]$, via radiation reaction, the electron cooling rate begins to increase. as is demonstrated in \fref{fig: ssc timescale}, whereby the timescale of electron momentum loss begins to decrease with decreasing momenta, differing from the constant rate predicted from a radiation reaction force (see \fref{fig: rad react para perp timescale}).
+This is a feature resulting from large-angle scattering between high momentum photons and lower momentum electrons.
+In this regime, the electron's energy may change by a significant fraction with every photon collision, decreasing the cooling timescale.
+This explanation can be further justified by examining the photon loss rate also displayed in \fref{fig: ssc timescale}, where the loss rates at high energy approximately match\footnote{The photon loss timescale at high momentum also includes the effects of photon-photon annihilation to electron-positron pairs, but this is sub-dominant over the timescales examined in this test.} those for the low momentum electrons, indicating a common process (Compton scattering) linking the loss rates of these populations.